-Having said that, it is important to project your career with long term goals in mind, goals that shoot far past working in a big box gym.
+Having said that, it is important to protect your career with long term goals in mind, goals that shoot far past working in a big box gym.

-These commercial fitness clubs, while offering easy access into the industry, are not where your bread will really be buttered.
+While offering easy access to the industry, these commercial fitness clubs are not where your bread will be buttered.

 But the benefits stop there, especially where the money is concerned, so while this may be a necessary step for most trainers, it should always be a temporary stepping stone.

-Working up from that you have the option to contract with private or boutique gyms, allowing you to take control of what you charge, but also comes with the hefty tedium of gym rent and admin work.
+Working up from that, you can contract with private or boutique gyms, allowing you to take control of what you charge, but also comes with the hefty tedium of gym rent and admin work.

 But if you want to earn more, you kind of have to spend more.